 Contact me by Skype

-No Deposit Home Loans.
+No Deposit Home Loans & Welcome Home Loans.
 Do they still exist?

-Of late we have had increasing enquiries regardingbuying a home with a gifted deposit and also vendor finance from family, friends or a supporting landlord.
+Of late we have had increasing enquiries regarding buying a home with a 100% finance, gifted deposit and also vendor finance from family, friends or a supporting landlord.

-Now the only 100% product that we are aware of, on a stand alone basis, is the Governments Welcome Home Loan.
-We believe this is capped at $200,000 and after that you do need some deposit.
-There are also income restrictions on this product.
-We do not generally arrange these as most of our clients seem to be outside the qualification guidelines.
-We can give you some advice though on this.
+Now the only 100% product that we were aware of, on a stand alone basis, was the Governments Welcome Home Loan.
+Even this has now changed and requires a 10% deposit.
+There are also income and maximum loan amounts on this product.
+We are now helping first home buyers with Welcome Home Loans, but most of our clients seem to be outside the qualification guidelines.
+We can give you some easy to understand advice though on this.

 NOTE: Sometimes you can access funds in your KiwiSaver account to assist with a deposit.
 It is important to realise though that this may have an impact on your longer term savings.
 This should be discussed with your KiiwiSaver provider or Authorised Financial Adviser.
 As a Registered Financial Adviser I am unable to advice on investment products.